pysam-developers/pysam/doc/glossary.rst

       The sequence that a read has been aligned to.
 Target sequences have bot a numerical identifier (:term:`tid`) and an alphanumeric name (:term:`Reference`).

+   tabix file
+      A sorted, compressed and indexed tab-separated file created by the command line tool :file:`tabix` or the commands :meth:`tabix_compress` and :meth:`tabix_index`.
+The file
+      is indexed by chromosomal coordinates.

+   tabix row
+      A row in a :term:`tabix file`.
+Fields within a row are tab-separated.

 .. _samtools: http://samtools.sourceforge.net